microsoft/pxt-calliope/docs/projects/milky-monster/make.md

 https://youtu.be/Ch_vU5LXPeM

-## Step 11: cutout hole in cap
+## Step 11: cut out hole in cap

-Cutout a hole in the cap to guide the string to the servo.
+Cut out a hole in the cap to guide the string to the servo.

 https://youtu.be/JKi2Ns8y3nI